gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-02.md

 ---

 Oh no!
 No!
 I do not at all fall into the sweet, sweet respite of sleep.
 Of course not.
-Because sleep matters not, not now, not to a *Middle-aged Soldier of the Second-and-a-Half-Order of Paternalhood, First Class Procrastinator, Fifteenth Level Avoider of Nappies, -7 Sleep*.
+Because sleep matters not, not now, not to a *Middle-aged Soldier of the Second-and-a-Half-Order of Paternalhood, First Class Procrastinator, Fifteenth Level Avoider of Nappies, class: Grizzled Cynic, religion: Resentful Stoicism, -7 Sleep*.
 Not for me.
 Oh no… What matters is:

 **The Awoken Girl-child.**

-Her early-morning (*but-in-reality-still-black-night*)-fury is Fierce.
+Her early-morning (*but-in-reality-still-black-night*)-**fury** is Fierce.

 I tremble in Fear.

 She is hungry.
-You have heard of **hangry**, but never *experienced* **tired fungry**.
+You have heard of **hangry**, but she is **Fu**ng**ry**.

+I bet you have never *experienced* **tired fungry**.

 I have.

+I – a Middle-aged Soldier fo the Second-and-a-Half-Order of Paternalhood… I tremble.

 I tremble in Fear.